Feyerabend/vm/basal0/TINY.md

 mines for us youngsters in the late 70s and early 80s -- even if they were quite expensive imports to Sweden.

-In the article which lays out the specification, the authors state:[^pcc]
+In the September 1975 article which lays out the specification, the authors state:[^pcc]

 > When you write a program in TINY BASIC there is an abstract machine
 > which is necessary to execute it.
 If you had a compiler it would make